-Emetophobia can also be the result of a distressing or distressing event in which the person experienced frightening vomiting or saw another person go through it.
+Emetophobia can also result from a distressing event in which the person experienced frightening vomiting or saw another person go through it.

-It is very common in people who have had health problems that caused persistent vomiting.
+It is widespread in people who have had health problems that caused persistent vomiting.

-Such kind of distress brought on by phobia can cause the brain to unconsciously provoke illness and severe vomiting.
+Such distress brought on by phobia can cause the brain to provoke illness and severe vomiting unconsciously.

-Nausea often causes a particular sense of dread, and they will do their best to avoid people who feel nauseous.
+Nausea often causes a certain dread, and they will do their best to avoid people who feel nauseous.

 This fear can also add to other social anxieties and create an association that can be daunting for people suffering from this problem.
 Among the main symptoms we have:

 - Develop anxiety symptoms when you feel nauseous or when you vomit.

 - Actively avoid situations where it is possible to contract a stomach virus that could lead to vomiting.